 Learn the differences between NEM 2.0 and NEM 3.0.

-CEA’s Personal Impact option incorporates Net Energy Metering.
+CEA’s Personal Impact program incorporates Net Energy Metering.

-Customers who are considering installing solar panels or wind turbines must first sign up for SDG&E’s NEM program, and then they will be automatically enrolled into CEA’s Personal Impact option.
+Customers who are considering installing solar panels or wind turbines must first sign up for SDG&E’s NEM program, and then they will be automatically enrolled into CEA’s Personal Impact program.

 Customers who are already enrolled in SDG&E’s Net Energy Metering Program will automatically become enrolled in CEA’s Personal Impact program upon enrolling with CEA.

-Customers who generate their own solar, wind, or other renewable power and want to offset their energy costs by selling their excess energy to CEA qualify for the Personal Impact option.
+Customers who generate their own solar, wind, or other renewable power and want to offset their energy costs by selling their excess energy to CEA qualify for the Personal Impact program.

 • Energy charges and credits will be calculated each month, based on the customer’s applicable rate.
 If a net charge is due, the charge will be presented on the bill.
 If there is a net credit it is accumulated for future use against future charges.